 Thank you to all who were able to join us for the Mt.
 Scott Community Center Seismic Retrofit and Expansion Project Community Open House on Saturday, September 24, 2022.

 A full collection of community engagement boards from the event can be seen in the pdf below:

 In October 2021, PP&R and the Project Team conducted public outreach (with support from JLA Public Involvement) to help determine community needs and priorities for the MSCC renovation.
 Public comments were received through a 30-question survey that was open from October 11, 2021 through October 25, 2021.
 Based on the demographics of the area the Mt Scott Community Center serves, the project team worked with the Community Engagement Liaisons Services (CELs) program with the City of Portland to conduct additional outreach to communities who may be isolated due to language barriers.
 The survey was provided in 5 languages: English, Chinese, Russian, Spanish, and Vietnamese.
 A link to a survey in each of these languages was posted on the Mt Scott Community Center renovations website.
 The survey was also advertised through 8 lawn signs placed in the neighborhood and sent out to 1,400 opt-in members of the Mt.
 Scott Park email contact list, and an additional 6,500 households were reached via Portland Parks & Recreation's Nextdoor.com platform.

 Stay Informed and Involved

 We want to keep you in the know!

 Mt.
-Scott Community Center news and updates will be provided here every 30-60 days.
+Scott Community Center news and updates will be provided here.
 Enter your email address on the Mt.
 Scott Community Center Project Contact List and we will also include you in an email alert every time we post a project update.

 Mt.
 Scott Community Center provides court sports, swimming pool, roller skating, yoga classes, daycare, art and music classes, teen activities, private parties, community gatherings, exercise and fitness programs.